 Cities designed for cyclists and pedestrians are cities designed for people.
 A majority of the world’s population travels primarily by foot or bicycle, yet transport planning typically prioritizes private cars, which comes at the expense of sidewalks, safe walking environments, and cycling infrastructure.
-Increasing the use of bicycles and making walking easier are some of the most affordable and effective ways for cities to reduce CO2 emissions, while boosting access to economic opportunities for its residents, and creating a more people-friendly and prosperous city for all.
+Increasing the use of bicycles and making walking easier are some of the most affordable and effective ways for cities to reduce greenhouse gas emissions, while boosting access to economic opportunities for its residents, and creating a more people-friendly and prosperous city for all.

 Unfortunately, many cities lack basic elements to support these modes.
 Poor quality sidewalks or no sidewalks at all, unsafe crossings or inaccessible pedestrian bridges, lack of protected bike lanes or lanes that are frequently blocked, public spaces that are used as free parking lots, and police harassment of cyclists are all major impediments to getting more people walking and cycling.
 Fortunately, this is changing.
 Cities around the world are embracing bike share, e-bikes, scooters, and more as alternatives to cars, and an extension of the transit system.
 In major markets, real estate developers are working with cities to respond to customer demands for less parking and more walkability.